juan-cardelino/facial-landmark-detection/README.md

 [Configuration](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration)

-## Instalation
+## Installation

-In order to use this code is necesary to install the modules in requirements.txt and run the installer.py program to download the models use.
+In order to use this code is necessary to install the modules in requirements.txt and run the installer.py program to download the models use.

-Necesary instalation to run the code:
+Necessary installation to run the code:

     pip install -r requirements.txt